Each Community School will have its own enrollment process.

 Community Schools begin enrolling in the spring before the next fall’s school year.
 Schools enroll until their spaces are filled, and then they must have a waitlist.

-The school district you live in is not required to bus a student a distance of more than 30 minutes of driving time.
+The school district you live in is not required to transport a student a distance of more than 30 minutes of driving time.

 If the school district you live in decides they cannot provide transportation, they may offer to pay parents instead.